List of Anita Blake: Vampire Hunter characters: Jamison Clarke

 Jamison is an animator at Animators, Inc. He is a thin African-American with curly red hair and green eyes, who typically clashes with Anita over Anita's side job as vampire executioner.
 Unlike Anita, Jamison believes that vampires are essentially people, and disapproves of executing them without trial.

 Appearances: Guilty Pleasures, The Laughing Corpse.

 John Burke

 Six feet tall with movie-star good looks and a white streak in his dark hair, John Burke is a powerful animator, vaundun priest, and vampire hunter.
 He was originally active in New Orleans, Louisiana, but moved to Saint Louis after his brother Peter (who could also raise zombies) was killed in that city.
 Burke also stated that the New Orleans police and he had had a "misunderstanding" over Burke's involvement in a series of murders.
-After moving to Saint Louis he and Anita dated briefly, and he accepted a job at Animators, Inc. He can raise at least four zombies in a single night.
+After moving to Saint Louis he and Anita dated briefly, and he accepted a job at Animators, Inc.

 Appearances: The Laughing Corpse, Circus of the Damned.